 1964: The Educational Opportunity Program is introduced at UC Berkeley as a faculty initiative in to address the issue of low-income students, particularly minority students, entering and graduating from the University in disproportionately small numbers.

-1966: The Education Opportunity Program is implemented as centralized program that includes tutoring, counseling, financial aid, admissions, and recruitment components.
+1966: The Educational Opportunity Program is implemented as centralized program that includes tutoring, counseling, financial aid, admissions, and recruitment components.
 The purpose of the program is to encourage low-income and minority students to attend the University and to matriculate to graduation.

 1973: EOP becomes decentralized so that students could reap the benefits of the services provided by specialists in the various Student Affairs Units, Office of Admissions and Records, Financial Aid Office, and the Student Learning Center.
 Financial Aid goes to the Office of Relations with Schools, and Counseling to student Advising and Assistance.
 Summer Bridge is launched and welcomes its inaugural class.